Meet Our Urological Specialists, Consultants, Nurse Practitioners & Physician Assistants - Urology Partners of North Texas

-At Urology Partners, our patients always have easy access to a comprehensive network of more than 38 physicians supported by physician assistants with deep expertise across the entire spectrum of urologic issues.
+At Urology Partners of North Texas, our patients always have easy access to a comprehensive network of more than 38 urological specialists supported by physician assistants with deep expertise across the entire spectrum of urologic issues.
 Learn more about their individual areas of specialization.

 Jeffrey Charles Applewhite, MD